cesar-leblanc/PlantBERT/README.md

 python main.py --pipeline check
 ```

-If the framework was properly installed, it should output:
+If the framework was properly installed, it should output after a few seconds:
 ```script
 Files are all present.